google/android-classyshark/README.md

 ![](https://github.com/googlesamples/android-classyshark/blob/master/Resources/Get%20Started%20Class%20View.png)

-Now we see the problem, this class is not thread safe because of the variable declaration.
+Now we see the problem, this class is possibly not thread safe because of the variable declaration.
 One way to solve this is to wrap the access to the FancyLibrary inside synchronized block.

 ``` java
 final FancyLibrary fancyLibrary = new FancyLibrary();